Post By rolygate

 4. Acrolein will probably not be produced in any significant quantity in a regular atomiser until the smoke phase is reached, which is well past the point at which the vapour becomes impossible to inhale.
 We know this because of the multiple tests run by reliable investigators on regular ecig heads.
 These heads are all of micro-coil type enclosed in small-diameter tubes, with silica wicks.
 We have no data for other types of head.

 5. RBA use is a different matter as no tests have been carried out on this type of atomiser, which is known to run hotter under certain circumstances, and may have different vapor production characteristics.

 It is the acrid smell that you get from the smoke when you burn cooking oil in a pan (as that is acrolein).
 A very small amount would be easily detectable in ecig vapour.
 This is why you do not continue as soon as a dry vape is experienced, as the next draw will be burnt, and a burnt taste equals smoke, and smoke equals toxic materials.

 There is probably a considerable variation in quality between the multiple lab tests of ecig vapour.
 For example, Intellicig UK were the first large-scale users of glycerine as the main e-liquid excipient, and have extensive laboratory test facilities including oversight by qualified academics from their local university and further afield.
-They ran tests at up to 300 C and detected no measurable quantity of acrolein.
-Such tests are probably repeated occasionally since they are likely to be the first e-cigarette company in the world to receive a pharmaceutical license for their product and cannot afford any glitches.
-It is probably reasonably safe to say that if they do not consider there is an issue, then that is enough of a reason to consider the matter closed .
+They ran tests at up to 300 C and detected no measurable quantity of acrolein from their micro-atomisers, as used in the M401 and similar.
+Such tests are probably repeated occasionally since they are one of the more conscientious vendors, and also have more to lose than most vendors due to their scale.
+It is probably reasonably safe to say that if they do not consider there is an issue, then regular ecigs probably have little risk .

 Is acrolein the biggest issue anyway?